ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

     If there are restarts files belongs to multiple time snapshots (i.e. 20190909.060000., 20190909.120000. prefixes if it is written in every 6-hours), CIME-CCS gets the latest one (the files with **20190909.120000.** prefix) automatically.

-The restart inteval can be also changed to 6 hourly interval as following:
+The restart interval can be also changed to 6 hourly interval as following:

 .. code-block:: console